cnrad/iridi/README.md

 Want the output in bold?
 No problem, just add `bold=True` as the third argument to the function (shown in examples above).

+Same goes for italic, just add `italic=True` as the another argument to the function.

 --------

 If you end up using this, or just think it's cool, feel free to :star: this repo, it means a lot :)